Shaoxiong (Steven) Yuan

 Final Exam with Solution

-2. MATH 430, Number Theory, Prof. P. Tokorcheck
+MATH 430 — Number Theory Prof. P. Tokorcheck · Spring 2021

 Professor Paul Tokorcheck taught this class in a very good fashion.
-Although "Number Theory" sounds intimidating, but it is not.
+Although “Number Theory” sounds intimidating, it is not.
 The course content, though abstract, was greatly demonstrated and proved by the instructor.
 He was also kind enough to write a recommendation letter for the Continuing Students Scholarship.

 Course Textbook: Elementary Number Theory by David M. Burton